10 Signs You Have Weak Pelvic Floor Muscles

 4. There is a bulge in your vagina

 When the vagina and the structures supporting the organs around it become weak they may dip into the vaginal canal making a bulge into the vaginal canal.
 These bulges may involve the urethra, vagina, rectum, uterus and intestines.
+The bulge can be in the front, back or top.

 5. Incomplete emptying of your bladder